-1. Maasto Hiihto Trails - Community multi-use recreation trails (skiing, biking, walking) on mostly private land maintained for winter use by the City in partnership with the Keweenaw Nordic Ski Club through annual agreements with land owners.
-Trails are accessible from Driving Park and Tomasi Road trailheads and connect to the Churning Rapids Trails (located on private land protected by conservation easements).
-The number of groomed kilometers varies each season, but includes approximately 26 kilometers.
-A map of the trail system is offered as Figure 4.
+1. Maasto Hiihto Ski Trails - Community multiuse recreation trails (skiing, biking, and walking) on mostly private land maintained for winter use by the City in partnership with the Keweenaw Nordic Ski Club through annual agreements with land owners.
+Trails are accessible from Driving Park, Sledding Hill, Christensen Road (private property) and Tomasi Road trailheads and connect to the Churning Rapids Trails (located on private land protected by conservation easements).
+The number of groomed kilometers varies each season, but the

+Maasto Hiito/Churning Rapids trail system includes approximately 26 kilometers.
+A map of the Maasto Hiito/ Churning Rapids trail system is offered as Figure 4.
 Accessibility assessment = 1.

 - 2. Driving Park Community park owned by the City/Houghton County composed of 16.3 acres including regulation baseball and softball diamonds, youth baseball field, multipurpose building/ski chalet, parking area, equipment storage, Houghton County Arena, fairgrounds and 4-H building.
 Accessibility assessment = 3. - 3.
 Houghton County Arena County-owned multi-purpose facility located in Hancock that serves a large number of county residents through various programs and services.
+The Arena has recently undergone major renovations with a new refrigeration system, energy efficient lighting and ADA compliant bleachers.
 The Arena is used for a variety of activities throughout the year.
 It serves as the primary practice and game facility for over 600 junior hockey players, including senior and high school teams.
 Figure skating and public skating for youth and senior citizens are also scheduled at the facility.
-Ice is maintained at the facility for six (6) months of the year and it is one of three managed ice rinks available in the Houghton/Hancock area.
-The grounds are used extensively for 4-H, the County Fair, a rest station for the adjacent Maasto Hiihto ski trails, and other recreational and community programs.
+Ice is maintained at the facility for at least six (6) months of the year and it is one of three managed ice rinks available in the Houghton/Hancock area.
+The grounds are used extensively for 4-H, the County Fair, a rest station for the adjacent Maasto Hiihto Ski Trails, and other recreational and community programs.
 Accessibility assessment = 2.